barseghyanartur/ska/docs/index.rst

         },
     }

-See the "Callbacks" section for the list of callbacks.
+See the `Callbacks`_ section for the list of callbacks.
+Note, that callbacks defined in the ``SKA_PROVIDERS`` are overrides.
+If a certain callback isn't defined in the ``SKA_PROVIDERS``, authentication backend falls back to the respective default callback function.

 Obviously, server would have to have the full list of providers defined.
 On the client side you would only have to store the general secret key and of